Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 Various organizations and advocacy groups are pushing for changes in inheritance tax laws to better support unmarried couples.
 These efforts include:

-• Campaigns to extend tax-free allowances to unmarried couples
+• Campaigns to extend outside the scope of IHT allowances to unmarried couples

 • Proposals for more flexible estate planning options